 Q: But for us mere mortals it is still possible to reach your level of superhuman achievement and success, no?

-But, yeah, I guess it’s possible for them to shake the thick mud of conformity and complacency off of their boots long enough to stop scapegoating and begin climbing the mountain so as to get a better glimpse of me on the top picking my ass* as I search my mind for a solution to life’s many problems.
+Then again, maybe they can shake the thick mud of conformity and complacency off of their boots long enough to stop scapegoating and begin climbing the mountain so as to get a better glimpse of me on the top picking my backside* as I search my mind for a solution to life’s many problems.
 Yeah, I guess so.

 *A particularly attractive and not at all uncommon instance of limiting the range of behavior.